MiloMaECE/URLShort/README.md

-By default, when the server starts, the user `gamehive` with password `gamehive`will be created for your convenience.
+By default, when the server starts, the user `testuser` with password `password` will be created for your convenience.
 You could also create other users using API if needed.

 ```
 http://localhost:5000/apidocs/